mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 ## Submitting Patches

 The MongoDB CLI project welcomes all contributors and contributions regardless of skill or experience level.
-If you are interested in helping with the project, we will help you with your contribution.
+If you are interested in helping with the project, please follow our [guidelines](#code-contribution-guidelines).

 ### Code Contribution Guidelines